awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-overview.md

 ## Limitations for blue/green deployments<a name="blue-green-deployments-limitations"></a>

 The following limitations apply to blue/green deployments:
++ MySQL version 8\.0\.13 and earlier have a [community bug](https://bugs.mysql.com/bug.php?id=93901) that prevents RDS from supporting them for blue/green deployments\.
 + Blue/green deployments aren't supported for the following features:
   + Amazon RDS Proxy
   + Cascading read replicas